HerrSchwarz/compose-validate/README.md

 Let's do the math.
 We assume, a project has:

-- 15 Services (five micro-services, mysql, registrator, swarm-agent, swarm-master, consul, consul-template, heka, elasticsearch, kibana, curator)
+- 15 Services (four micro-service deployment services, apache, mysql, registrator, swarm-agent, swarm-master, consul, consul-template, heka, elasticsearch, kibana, curator)
 - each Service has a compose file with 20 lines
 - we have five environments:
   - local (for development)